-Ask anyone who’s gone and they’ll likely give the same response: Those who can join the 3.5 million spectators that line the 2.5-mile parade route should not miss their chance to do so this year for the 92nd annual installment.
-Diana Ross, John Legend, Martina McBride, Barenaked Ladies, and many more will be performing on some of the 26 floats—not to mention 12 marching bands, 1,200 cheerleaders and dancers, more than 1,000 clowns and especially Santa Claus!
+Ask anyone who’s gone and they’ll likely give the same response: Those who can join the 3.5 million spectators that line the 2.5-mile parade route should not miss their chance to do so this year for the 93rd annual installment.
+Long Island’s Debbie Gibson and Idina Menzel will be among the big-name performing on some of the 26 floats — not to mention 12 marching bands, 1,200 cheerleaders and dancers, more than 1,000 clowns, and especially Santa Claus!

-Among more than a dozen giant character balloons—aside from dozens of smaller novelty balloons—will be Charlie Brown, The Grinch, Olaf from Frozen, and The Elf on The Shelf.
+Among more than a dozen giant character balloons—aside from dozens of smaller novelty balloons—will be Astronaut Snoopy, Green Eggs and Ham, and SpongeBob SquarePants.

 The parade will be broadcast live starting at 9 a.m. through noon, as usual for those unable to attend.
 But for those willing to brave the crowds and the cold, here are seven things Long Islanders heading to New York City for Turkey Day need to know:

 THE ROUTE: The parade starts on the Upper West Side at the corner of West 77th Street and Central Park West, heading southbound for 18 blocks to Columbus Circle, where it turns left onto Central Park South.
 Two blocks later, it turns right onto 6th Avenue before continuing another 25 blocks to Macy’s at Herald Square — where West 34th Street, Broadway, and 6th Avenue intersect.